devkoriel/AwesomeCppTemplate/README.md

 # AwesomeCppTemplate

+The goal of this project is to make C++ version of Python [cookiecutter](https://github.com/audreyr/cookiecutter).

 > This project is in its infancy and I plan to continue to improve.
 It is designed to use C++17.
 I hope people be able to create the desired C++ project structure with Batch or Shell Script later. and also very welcome to the contribution.

 There a lot of useful opinions that I have to look at in Reddit thread for this project.